better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 - **Implementing Git replication between nodes.**
 - **Implementing a simpler and more user-friendly identity system.**

-The `heartwood` project is under active development and not yet ready for use.
+The Heartwood project is under active development and not yet ready for use.
 We highly recommend reading the [Radicle Improvement Proposals (RIPs)](https://app.radicle.xyz/seeds/clients.radicle.xyz/rad:git:hnrkx7ruakgb9ozzi7atwb1rh6moq8pjonp6o/tree) current state and future of Radicle's P2P network.